KEY FACTS

 There is no excuse for this appalling standard along the trail in view of the fact that the Australian Government has invested $40 million in the Kokoda initiative over the past 5 years.

-DFAT Kokoda Initiative officials should be called to account to explain why they have refused to invest in a single hygienic toilet for trekkers (taxpayers) anywhere acorss the Trail over the past 10-years?
+DFAT Kokoda Initiative officials should be called on to explain why they have refused to invest in a single hygienic toilet for trekkers (taxpayers) anywhere across the 138 km Trail over the past 10-years?

 UNPLANNED CAMPSITES